fogonwater/episcan/report.md

 ## 24-28 (zika)

+- [Congress govt in Karnataka mired in competition for CM, Dy CM posts and internal rifts: Karandlaje](https://economictimes.indiatimes.com/news/politics-and-nation/congress-govt-in-karnataka-mired-in-competition-for-cm-dy-cm-posts-and-internal-rifts-karandlaje/articleshow/111553153.cms) (The Times of India)

 - [What are the initial signs of Zika and Dengue?](https://timesofindia.indiatimes.com/life-style/health-fitness/health-news/what-are-the-initial-signs-of-zika-and-dengue/articleshow/111548187.cms) (The Times of India)

 - [Man with Zika virus dies in Karnataka's Shivamogga, one more under treatment at home](https://timesofindia.indiatimes.com/city/bengaluru/man-with-zika-virus-dies-in-karnatakas-shivamogga-one-more-under-treatment-at-home/articleshow/111547459.cms) (The Times of India)